 - Title II, Part II—Supporting Effective Instruction (Teacher Training and Teacher Retention)

 - Title IV, Part A—Student Support and Academic Enrichment (SSAE) Grants

 - Title VI, Part B, Subpart 1—Small, Rural School Grant Program

 - Title VI, Part B, Subpart 2—Rural and Low-Income School Program

-Beyond federal funding, there are many available grants for social emotional learning in schools.
-Whether utilizing a grant to invest in an SEL solution or leveraging several funding sources to support your SEL goals, your district’s grant manager or federal funding specialist can help you navigate the available options.
-Below are a few suggestions to explore to find social emotional learning grants in 2022.
+Beyond federal funding, there are many available grants for mental health and wellness resources in schools.
+Whether utilizing a grant to invest in a solution or leveraging several funding sources to support your community goals, your district’s grant manager or federal funding specialist can help you navigate the available options.
+Below are a few suggestions to explore available mental health and wellness grants in 2023:

 - DonorsChoose.org: Educators can receive funding through Donors Choose, and this resource has been utilized to contribute to funds for SEL solutions in classrooms and schools.

 - Fundsnet Services: Find information about grants or fundraising opportunities that could be used to fund SEL initiatives in your school.
 This service mostly focuses on non-profit and philanthropic funding sources.